 - Hiking Miles: Aside from bringing bits of the forest back in their coats, a leash-trained Bouvier makes an excellent hiking partner.
 Your Bouvier will happily trek with you for five to eight miles.

 Generally, this breed requires about 3 to 5 cups of good quality dry dog food each day, over the course of two feedings.
 This will vary, however, based upon your Bouvier's activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Bouvier.

 Bouviers can spend an hour or two alone, but much beyond that and they'll resort to destructive behaviors, such as barking, and chewing.
 Too much time alone also means they aren't getting the exercise they need, which can lead to poor manners, chasing, and leash pulling.
+If your dog does pull on their leash, consider a harness.
 When you do leave your Bouvier alone for short stretches of time, it is helpful to set them up in a cozy dog crate with a few favorite toys to keep them occupied.

 Health and Grooming

 The Bouvier's tousled coat needs a thorough brushing at least once a week to prevent mats tangles.
 Doing this properly can take more than an hour.
 Many Bouvier owners trim their dog's beard and coat to make it more manageable.
 Bouviers need a bath about once a month, or when they get dirty.
 Check and gently your dog's ears once a week with a vet-approved cleanser to remove dirt that can cause infections, and trim his nails once a month to avoid painful cracking.